-I heard Bill Murray's voice in my head, as Dr. Peter Venkman in Ghostbusters, saying "Janine, someone with your qualifications would have no trouble finding a top-flight job in either the food service or housekeeping industries."
-All I could think was I need to get out of here and figure out how to make money doing something I actually enjoy.
+I heard Dr. Peter Venkman saying "Janine, someone with your qualifications would have no trouble finding a top-flight job in either the food service or housekeeping industries."
+I thought I need to figure out how to make money doing something I actually enjoy.

 Feeling optimistic I bought a pack t shirts and a tie dye kit.
-Tie Dye Dan became my brand when I started wearing only tie dye and people recognized me as Tie Dye Dan.
-When I posted people wearing my tie dye on Instagram I started getting online orders, even a few international orders.
+I started wearing only tie dye and people recognized me as Tie Dye Dan.
+I posted my tie dye on Instagram and started getting online orders.

 Dye Happy • The Brand

 Spring 2017 I created the Dye Happy brand and started applying it to my tie dye with a heat press.
 The response was crazy.
 Everyone loved it.

 That Summer I applied to be a vendor at Harrisonburg Farmer’s Market They said a local non-farm vendor with some color and energy seemed like a good idea.